Best Podcasts for Women - My fave ladies

-I like to consider myself a podcast aficionado.
-And these my friends, are the best women's podcasts out there.
+I'm a bit of a podcast aficionado.
+And these are the best women's podcasts out there.

 I can't remember the first podcast I listened to, but it was definitely around the early days Serial and The Tim Ferris Show.
 My taste in podcasts is ever evolving as I grow, and some stick around for longer than others.
 Currently, I'm digging these female-centric podcasts that resonate with different aspects of my personality.
 Here's my favorite women's podcasts that I'm listening to on the regular.